pyeventsourcing/eventsourcing/README.md

 class Example(EventSourcedEntity):
-    """An example of an event sourced entity class."""
+    """An example event sourced entity."""
 ```

-The entity class domain events can be defined on the domain entity
+The entity's domain events can be defined on the domain entity class, as
-class.
-In the example below, an 'Example' entity defines 'Created',
+inner classes.
+In the example below, the 'Example' entity has 'Created',
 'AttributeChanged', and 'Discarded' events.

 Add those events to your entity class.